HadrienG2/subwoofer/README.md

   latencies/throughputs of ADD and SUB with a possibly subnormal operand.
 Those operations have the same latency and throughput on all hardware that I know of, so I did not bother creating benchmarks that measures them separately.
-* By subtracting the duration of `addsub` in one configuration from the duration of `sqrt_positive_addsub` in the same configuration, you can estimate the latency/throughput of SQRT with a possibly subnormal operand.
+* By subtracting the duration of `addsub` in its maximal throughput configuration from the duration of `sqrt_positive_addsub` in the same configuration, you can estimate the throughput of SQRT with a possibly subnormal operand.
-* The `average` benchmark provides the latency/throughput of adding an in-register value followed by multiplying by another in-register constant.
-  This does not directly translates to a hardware figure or merit, but we need it to interprete the next benchmarks.
+* The `average` benchmark provides the latency/throughput of loading an input, adding an in-register value to it, and multiplying the result by another in-register constant.
+This operation does not directly translates to a hardware figure or merit, but we need to benchmark it in order to interprete the next benchmarks which include it.
 * By subtracting the duration of `average` in one configuration from the duration of another benchmark in the same configuration, you can estimate the latency/throughput of...